-To enroll in the Performing and Literary Arts Track, contact the Director, Dr. Philip Cioffari, at 973-720-3053, cioffarip@wpunj.edu or contact Jan Pinkston at 973-720-3776, pinkstonj@wpunj.edu.
+To enroll in the Performing and Literary Arts Track, contact the Director, Dr. Philip Cioffari, at 973-720-3053, cioffarip@wpunj.edu.
 You must also complete the track application and submit it to the Honors College.

-About the Track Director: Philip Cioffari is the author of four books of fiction: the mystery/thriller, CATHOLIC BOYS; the short story collection, A HISTORY OF THINGS LOST OR BROKEN, which won the Tartt Fiction Prize, and the D. H. Lawrence award for fiction; JESUSVILLE; and DARK ROAD, DEAD END.
-His short stories have been published widely in commercial and literary magazines and anthologies, including North American Review, Playboy, Michigan Quarterly Review, Northwest Review, Florida Fiction, and Southern Humanities

-Review.
-He has written and directed for Off and Off-Off Broadway.
+About the Track Director: Philip Cioffari is the author of five books of fiction: the mystery/thriller, CATHOLIC BOYS; the short story collection, A HISTORY OF THINGS LOST OR BROKEN, which won the Tartt Fiction Prize, and the D. H. Lawrence award for fiction; JESUSVILLE; DARK ROAD, DEAD END, and the forthcoming novel, THE BRONX KILL.
+His short stories and poems have been published widely in commercial and literary magazines and anthologies, including North American Review, Playboy, Michigan Quarterly Review, Northwest Review, Florida Fiction, and Southern Humanities Review.
+He has written and directed plays for Off and Off-Off Broadway, as well as various William Paterson University productions.
 His Indie feature film, which he wrote and directed, LOVE IN THE AGE OF DION, has won numerous awards, including Best Feature Film at the Long Island Int'l Film Expo, and Best Director at the NY Independent Film & Video Festival.
-He is a Professor of English, and director of the Performing and Literary Arts Honors track, at William Paterson University. www.philipcioffari.com
+He is a Professor of English, and director of the Performing and Literary Arts Honors track at William Paterson University. www.philipcioffari.com